hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 4. Copy your ARM template to the new project

-    1. Remove `azure.bicep` and `azure.parameters.json` under the new project's `infra` folder.
+    1. Remove everything under the new project's `infra` folder.

-    2. Copy everything under `templates/azure` to the new project's `infra` folder.
+    2. Copy everything under `templates/azure` in your current project to the new project's `infra` folder.

     3. Rename `main.bicep` to `azure.bicep`.